 CSI IM resources for interference measurement. csi-ResourceConfigId of a CSI-ResourceConfig included in the configuration of the serving cell indicated with the field "carrier" above.
-The bwp-Id in that CSI-ResourceConfigToAddMod is the same value like the bwp-Id in the CSI-ResourceConfig indicated by resourcesForChannelMeasurement.
+The CSI-ResourceConfig indicated here contains only CSI-IM resources.
+The bwp-Id in that CSI-ResourceConfig is the same value like the bwp-Id in the CSI-ResourceConfig indicated by resourcesForChannelMeasurement.